Meron Gribetz: Early life and education

-Gribetz was born and raised in Israel, where he worked for a number of national start-ups, as well as served in a technological unit in the Israel Defense Forces.
+Gribetz was born and raised in Jerusalem, Israel, where he worked for a number of national start-ups, as well as served in a technological unit in the Israel Defense Forces.

 Beginning in 2009, he attended Columbia University in New York, where he studied computer science and neuroscience.
 He left Columbia shortly before the end of his studies to embark on his tech career.
 At Columbia, Meron conceived of the idea of a “natural machine” that would replace keyboards, mice, and touchscreens with a more intuitive interface.

 Meta

 In 2012, while at Columbia University, Meron built a prototype AR headset by hacking a pair of 3D glasses from Epson and fusing them with an Intel-made camera that could track hand movements.
 In 2013, he founded Meta.
 The company was accepted into Y-Combinator (YC13).
 In 2014, Meta produced a see-through pair of glasses that allowed wearers to move and manipulate 3D content and holograms using hand gestures.
 The project received one million dollars in seed funding and support from Paul Graham and Steve Mann.

+In 2016, Meron Gribetz introduced the Meta 2 at TED conference, an augmented reality headset intended to make it possible for users to see, grab, interact with, and move holograms in a natural fashion.
+Gribetz suggested this new technology was designed to allow users to interact with virtual objects yet maintain their sense of presence and interaction with their natural surroundings rather than being focused on or distracted by traditional 2D computer screens.

 In 2018, Meta furloughed most of its one-hundred employees on short notice after it failed to secure another round of venture-capital funding.
 In 2019, the company declared itself insolvent and sold all its assets in a foreclosure sale.